-Based on the number of shares of our common stock outstanding as of December 31, 2023, upon the completion of this offering and assuming no exercise of the underwriters' option to purchase additional shares of common stock, we will have outstanding an aggregate of shares of common stock.
-Of these shares, all of the shares of common stock to be sold in this offering will be freely tradable in the public market without restriction or further registration under the Securities Act, unless the shares are held by any of our "affiliates" as such term is defined in Rule 144, or subject to lock-up agreements.
-All remaining shares of common stock held by existing stockholders immediately prior to the completion of this offering will be "restricted securities," as such term is defined in Rule 144.
+Based on the number of shares of our common stock outstanding as of June 30, 2024, upon the completion of this offering we will have outstanding an aggregate of shares of common stock.
+Of these shares, all of the shares of common stock sold in our IPO and to be sold in this offering will be freely tradable in the public market without restriction or further registration under the Securities Act, unless the shares are held by any of our "affiliates" as such term is defined in Rule 144, or subject to lock-up agreements.
+The remaining shares of common stock held by existing stockholders will be "restricted securities," as such term is defined in Rule 144.
 These restricted securities were issued and sold by us in private transactions and are eligible for public sale only if registered under the Securities Act or if they qualify for an exemption from registration under the Securities Act, including the exemptions provided by Rule 144 which rule is summarized below.

-As a result of the lock-up agreements referred to below and the provisions of Rule 144, based on the number of shares of our common stock outstanding (calculated as of December 31, 2023, on the basis of the assumptions described above), the shares of our common stock (excluding the shares sold in this offering) that will be available for sale in the public market are as follows:
+As a result of the lock-up agreements referred to below and the provisions of Rule 144, based on the number of shares of our common stock outstanding (calculated as of June 30, 2024, on the basis of the assumptions described above), the shares of our common stock (excluding the shares sold in this offering) that will be available for sale in the public market are as follows:

-Approximate Number of Shares First Date Available For Sale Into Public Market shares 181 days after the date of this prospectus, upon expiration of the lock-up agreements referred to below, subject in some cases to applicable volume, manner of sale and other limitations under Rule 144.
+Approximate Number of Shares First Date Available For Sale Into Public Market shares 61 days after the date of this prospectus, upon expiration of the lock-up agreements referred to below, subject in some cases to applicable volume, manner of sale and other limitations under Rule 144.